honeycombio/refinery/tools/convert/config.md

-### PrometheusListenAddr
+### ListenAddr

-PrometheusListenAddr is the IP and port the prometheus metrics server will run on.
+ListenAddr is the IP and port the prometheus metrics server will run on.

 Determines the interface and port on which Prometheus will listen for requests for /metrics.
 Must be different from the main Refinery